 Welcome to Year 2.
-We have 2 classes of 30 children - the Terrific Tigers and the Brave Bears.
+We have 2 classes of 30 children.
 Our ethos is simple: we dream, we believe and we achieve!
 We aim to provide children with many engaging experiences to support their learning and enable them to be their very best.

 Mrs Yasin (TA)